libis/rdm-integration/README.md

 The configuration file can contain the following options for the frontend:
 - dataverseHeader: the display name of the Dataverse installation.
-- collectionOptionsHidden: if set to ``true``, an extra dropdown is shown that allows for collection selection within the Dataverse installation.
+- collectionOptionsHidden: if set to ``false`` (or omitted), an extra dropdown is shown that allows for collection selection within the Dataverse installation.
 The selected installation is then used for creating new dataset, when that option is enabled, and for filtering of the available datasets.
 - collectionFieldEditable: if set to ``true``, the user can paste or type collection identifiers directly, without the use of the dropdown.
 - createNewDatasetEnabled: if set to ``true``, it enables the "Create new dataset" button.
 - datasetFieldEditable: if set to ``true``, the user can paste or type DOI identifiers directly, without the use of the dropdown.
-- externalURL: this option if filled bout by the backend from the ``dataverseExternalUrl`` backend configuration option, and should not be set manually.
+- externalURL: this option if filled out by the backend from the ``dataverseExternalUrl`` backend configuration file field, and should not be set manually.
 - showDvTokenGetter: set it to ``true`` to show the "Get token" button next to the Dataverse token field.
-- redirect_uri: when using OAuth, this option should be set to the ``redirect_uri`` as configured in the OAuth application setting, e.g., GitHub application settings as described in this [guide](https://docs.github.com/en/developers/apps/building-github-apps/identifying-and-authorizing-users-for-github-apps).
-The redirect URI must point to the ``/connect`` page of the application.
+- redirect_uri: when using OAuth, this option should be set to the ``redirect_uri`` as configured in the OAuth application setting (e.g., GitHub application settings as described in this [guide](https://docs.github.com/en/developers/apps/building-github-apps/identifying-and-authorizing-users-for-github-apps)).
+The redirect URI must point to the ``/connect`` page of this application.
 - storeDvToken: set it to ``true`` to allow storing Dataverse API token in the browser of the user.
 - plugins: contains one entry for each repository instance, as described below.